ShivaniiiG/sg/README.md

-# sg
+# AS400 Sample Programs

-Sample programs in AS400 (RPGLE and CL) demonstrating basic banking transactions.
+This repository contains sample programs written in RPGLE and CL on AS400 (IBM i) system.

+## Contents
+- RPGLE sample program
+- CL program sample
+- Banking transaction example

+## Note
+These are manually recreated samples as I currently do not have access to the AS400 system.